tienbg-zigexn/l-d-security-note/reading_book.md

 Reports have to be good, easy to understand for both technical and non-technical customers.
 Illustrate the potential business impacts is important.
 (MONEY)

+## Penetration testing approaches

+White box: Full information is provided.

+Black box: Little or no information at all, except the name of the target.

+Gray box: The customer wants blackbox but also wants to reduce time conduct reconnaissance, so they try to give 'enough' information.